fhaefele/scb-python-workshop/README.md

 3. Export the environment to an `<environment>.yml` file.
 The file should work across platforms.
     * Try creating an environment file for your operating system and compare the two .yml files.
 4. Share the file with someone in class and take their `<environment>.yml` file in return.
-5. Make another venv using that environment file
+5. Make another venv using that environment file, activate it, check its info and package list.
+Deactivate and remove that environment.

 Here is the [solution to exercise 2](./exercise-2/exercise_2_venvs_solution.txt).